sfsu-csc-667-spring-2018/term-project-team-i/README.md

         npm install

-To run the app run:
+To run the app, first make sure that the current environment is set to "development":

+        set NODE_ENV=development

+run:

         npm run start